simeononsecurity/simeononsecurity.ch/content/articles/how-to-use-powercli-for-vsphere-management/index.en.md

 2. **Run** the **installer** and **follow the on-screen instructions**.
 The installer will guide you through the installation process, and you can choose the installation location and other options as per your preference.

 3. **Complete** the **installation** by clicking the "Finish" button.
-Once the installation is finished, you are ready to start using PowerCLI.
+Once the installation is finished, you're ready to start using PowerCLI.

 ______